Messy Church

-The Leader - Autumn Edition 2024
+The Leader - Spring Edition 2025

 The latest edition is available for you to read.
-Either CLICK HERE or go to "Church Publications" on the left and scroll down.
+Either CLICK HERE (download) or go to "Church Publications" on the left and scroll down.
 Like all publications on this website the articles are easy to read in full screen as if you had a hard copy in front of you!
 Follow the simple instructions on the Church Publications page.

 Extract from "Climate Change and the Christian Faith".